-Criteria to declare Criteria to end Outbreak in an inpatient setting Two or more confirmed cases of COVID-19 OR clinically suspected cases of COVDI-19 among individuals associated with a specific setting with onset dates 8-14 days after admissions within the same ward or wing of a hospital.
-No confirmed cases with onset dates in the last 28 days in that setting (higher threshold for outbreaks compared to clusters NB.
+Criteria to declare Criteria to end Outbreak Two or more confirmed cases of COVID-19 No confirmed cases with in an OR clinically suspected cases of COVDI-19 onset dates in the last 28 inpatient setting among individuals associated with a specific setting with onset dates 8-14 days after days in that setting (higher threshold for outbreaks Setting admissions within the same ward or wing of compared to clusters a hospital.
+NB.
 If there is a single laboratory confirmed case, this would initiate further investigation and risk assessment.
-Outbreak in an outpatient setting Two or more confirmed cases of COVID-19 among individuals associated with a specific setting with onset dates within 14 days AND ONE OF: Identified direct exposure between at least two of the confirmed cases in that setting (e.g. within 2 metres for >15 minutes) during the infectious period of the putative index case No confirmed cases with onset dates in the last 28 days in that setting OR (when there is no sustained community transmission or equivalent JBC risk level) - absence of alternative source of infection outside the setting for initially identified cases
+Outbreak Two or more confirmed cases of COVID-19 No confirmed cases with in an among individuals associated with a specific onset dates in the last 28 outpatient setting with onset dates within 14 days days in that setting setting AND ONE OF: AND ONE OF .
+Identified direct exposure between at least two of the confirmed cases in that setting (e.g. within 2 metres for >15 minutes) during the infectious period of the putative index case OR (when there is no quotained community (when there is no sustained community transmission or equivalent JBC risk level) - absence of alternative source of infection outside the setting for initially identified cases